ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 p i           # 1 the change is preserved
 ```

-Even when we assign @i@ inside the block,
+Even when we assign `i` inside the block,
 if there is the same name outside, it would be used.
-Therefore when we assign to inside @i@, the value of outside @i@ would be
+Therefore when we assign to inside `i`, the value of outside `i` would be
 changed.
 On this point there
 came many complains: "This is error prone.
 Please do shadowing."
 Each time there's nearly flaming but till now no conclusion was reached.